imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/lap.md

 ## Parameters

-A **Distance units** selector sits at the top of the parameter panel and defaults to **physical units (µm)** — LAP links on micron-scaled coordinates natively.
+A **Distance units** selector sits at the top of the parameter panel and defaults to **physical units (µm)** — LapTrack links on micron-scaled coordinates natively.
 All the distance costs below are entered in whatever unit you pick there (µm by default), *not* in raw pixels.

 ```{note}
 Enter a plain **distance**.
 Internally laptrack's cost cutoffs are *squared* distances, and